polettix/ETOOBUSY/_posts/2019-09-29-busybox-multipurpose-executable.md

 You might wonder why you would ever want to include [Busybox][] in your [#toolbox][], provided that it includes pretty basic tools.

-One consideration is that some of those tools are slightly above *basic* and might lack in a typical Linux installation.
+One consideration is that some of those tools are above *basic* level and might lack in a typical Linux installation.
 Two notable examples are [ncat][] (as `nc`) and [xxd][], the former useful to set up quick TCP connections towards a destination (and check if it's alive, how it